fangq/mcx/example/miscount/README.txt

 Section 3.2 and Fig. 4.

-To run this example, you need to compile the mcx binary first, and then run the "runmiscount.sh > miscnt.log" command.
+To run this example, you need to compile the mcx binary first with "make racing", and then run the "runmiscount.sh > miscnt.log" command.
 This will test the missing event ratios for a range of scattering coefficients at different thread numbers (note, the absorption coefficient will not have influences to the race condition).
 If you redirect the